TinBryn/Molecule-of-the-Month/README.md

 4. If you have an enviroment variable `PORT` it will parse this into a number, otherwise it will default to `8080`

 5. go to http://localhost:PORT in a browser on a device with a camera

+6. If using the AR application, the marker necessary to track the molecule is located at: https://raw.githubusercontent.com/AR-js-org/AR.js/master/data/images/hiro.png

 ## CMS/Content Delivery